 5.2.2 Example 2.2 - content being generated automatically

 A weather station continually publishes satellite and radar images.
 This includes X images from different cameras every minute.
 Each image has complex visual information, including cloud formations, atmospheric pressure zones, and wind speeds at different geographic locations.
-The weather station provides short text alternatives with brief descriptions to identify each image it publishes, including the date, time, and name of the satellite or radar that took the image.
+The weather station provides short text alternatives with brief descriptions based on meta-data to identify each image it publishes, including the date, time, and name of the satellite or radar that took the image.
 For the few images it uses in weather forecasts, it also provides long text alternatives with more detailed descriptions of the image content (to convey the equivalent purpose of the image).
 These descriptions include the names of the most pertinent cloud formations, atmospheric pressure changes, and wind speeds for selected cities; it does not exhaustively describe all aspects of the images.
 The weather station indicates to the users which images have and do not yet have detailed descriptions, and describes the limited support for accessibility resulting from images that do not yet have detailed descriptions in an accessibility statement.
 It notes the rationale for this limitation, and provides a mechanism for users to request a confirming versions of past forecasts, for example for research purposes.

 5.3 Situation 3: When making large volumes of content fully conform is not achievable immediately